department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-new">New Claim—a claim for added benefits or other benefit requests related to an existing service-connected disability</button>
 <div id="claim-new" class="usa-accordion-content">

-**You'll need to submit:**
+**You'll need to submit evidence of:**
-- Evidence of a current physical or mental disability from a medical professional or layperson (someone who's not a trained professional), **and**
+- A current physical or mental disability from a medical professional or layperson (someone who's not a trained professional), **and**
-- Evidence of an event, injury, or disease that happened during your active-duty service, **and**
+- An event, injury, or disease that happened during your active-duty service, **and**
-- Evidence of a link between your current disability and the event, injury, or disease that happened during your service.
+- A link between your current disability and the event, injury, or disease that happened during your service.
 Usually, we need medical records or medical opinions from health care providers to support this link.
 </div>
 </li>
 <li>
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-secondary">Secondary Service-Connected Claim—a claim for a new disability that’s linked to a service-connected disability you already have</button>
 <div id="claim-secondary" class="usa-accordion-content">

-**You'll need to submit:**
+**You'll need to submit evidence of:**
-- Evidence of the new physical or mental disability from a medical professional or layperson (someone who's not a trained professional), **and**
+- The new physical or mental disability from a medical professional or layperson (someone who's not a trained professional), **and**
-- Evidence of a link between the new disability and the disability we've already determined is service connected.
+- A link between the new disability and the disability we've already determined is service connected.
 Usually we need medical records or medical opinions from health care providers to support this link.
 </div>
 </li>
 <li>
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-reopened">Reopened Claim—a claim providing new evidence to support a disability claim that was denied at least 1 year ago</button>
 <div id="claim-reopened" class="usa-accordion-content">

-You'll need to submit new evidence that we've never reviewed before and that's related to the issue you're claiming.
+You'll need to submit new evidence we've haven't reviewed before that's related to the issue you're claiming.

 </div>
 </li>